Learn what camera lenses are, how they work, and how to choose the right lens type for your photography goals.

 Quick view:

-- All-in-one zoom range for wide-to-telephoto coverage in one lens
+- Wide-to-telephoto coverage in one lens

-- Designed for travel flexibility and fewer lens changes
+- Flexible framing with fewer lens changes

-Tamron 28-300mm F/4-7.1 Di III VC VXD (Model A074)
+Tamron 28-300mm F/4-7.1 Di III VC VXD

 Quick view:

-- Full-frame all-in-one range for wide scenes through distant subjects
+- Full-frame all-in-one range for broad versatility

 - VC stabilization support for handheld shooting

-Tamron 90mm F/2.8 Di III VXD 1:1 Macro (Model F072)
+Tamron 90mm F/2.8 Di III VXD 1:1 Macro

 Quick view:

-- True 1:1 macro magnification for life-size reproduction
+- True 1:1 macro magnification

-Final Thoughts: Choosing the Right Camera Lens Starts With Knowing What You Want to Create
+Final Thoughts: Choosing the Right Camera Lens Starts

 Where to Buy Tamron Lenses